dmarcotte/idea-handlebars/readme.md

 # IDEA-Handlebars:  An Intellij IDEA plug-in for [Handlebars](http://handlebarsjs.com/) templates

-IDEA-Handlebars adds support for Handlebars templates (by default, files with the ".handlebars" extension) to IDEs based on the Intellij IDEA platform (IDEA, RubyMine, PhpStorm, and others).
+IDEA-Handlebars adds support for Handlebars templates Intellij IDEA 10.5

 The key feature of this early version of the plugin is that it allows most of the power of the built-in IDEA HTML editing utilities to be used with Handlebars syntax inserted in the markup.
 Future versions will build out more